-In this blog post, we will analyze the most important aspects of creating a simple whiteboard app.
-The app consists of two pages, the first StartPage for providing id of the whiteboard the user intends to connect to.
+This blog post will analyze the most important aspects of creating a simple whiteboard app.
+The app consists of two pages, the first StartPage for providing the id of the whiteboard the user intends to connect to.
 Second WhiteboardPage displays the selected whiteboard and allows for adding and removing lines.

-Widget responsible for rendering the lines to the screen is WhiteboardView.
+The widget responsible for rendering the lines to the screen is WhiteboardView.
 WhiteboardView consists of a CustomPaint widget with WhiteboardPainter.
-WhiteboardPainter in paint method iterates over all lines and draws lines joining consecutive points to the canvas.
+WhiteboardPainter in the paint method, iterates over all lines and draws lines joining consecutive points to the canvas.

 The app uses a very simple data structure in Firestore.
-Every whiteboard is saved in a single document consisting of content id and a list of lines.
-Such a structure is a result of the Firestore pricing model which is based mostly on a number of documents being read and written.
-Not separating whiteboard into multiple documents has some drawbacks most significant of which in this case is the limit to 1 write per second to a document.
+Every whiteboard is saved in a single document consisting of a content id and a list of lines.
+Such a structure results from the Firestore pricing model, which is based mostly on a number of documents being read and written.
+Not separating the whiteboard into multiple documents has some drawbacks, the most significant of which in this case is the limit to 1 write per second to a document.

-Adding a new line if fairly straight forward.
-New line is created in the onGestureStart method and stored in the _currentLine field.
-New points are added in the onGestureUpdate method.
-In onGestureEnd a line is added to the WhiteboardContent model and saved in Firestore.
+Adding a new line is pretty straightforward.
+A new line is created in the onGestureStart method and stored in the _currentLine field.
+Further points are added in the onGestureUpdate method.
+In onGestureEnd, a line is added to the WhiteboardContent model and saved in Firestore.

 Deleting lines is a bit more complex.
 In each onGestureStart or onGestureUpdate invocations rectangle created by current and previous pointer positions is checked for intersection with rectangles created by each two consecutive line points (or with a rectangle of size equal to double the line width centered around the point in case of only one available).
-If any of the rectangles created by the line section intersect line is removed from WhiteboardContent and changes are saved in the database.
+If any of the rectangles created by the line section intersect, the line is removed from WhiteboardContent, and changes are saved in the database.

-Firestore by default created indexes for each array field in a document to allow for “contains” querying.
-In the case of large arrays, this leads to a huge number of indexes being created which translates to higher database cost and slower write speeds.
-In our case “contains” query is completely useless so it’s important to disable the creation of those indexes.
+Firestore, by default created indexes for each array field in a document to allow for, “contains” querying.
+Large arrays lead to a huge number of indexes being created, which translates to higher database costs and slower write speeds.
+In our case “contains” query is completely useless, so it’s important to disable the creation of those indexes.

 You can find the application source code on GitHub.